 - Changes or modifications not expressly approved by the responsible party could void the user's authority to operate the equipment. - This device may only be used with the approved internal antenna that is shipped with the unit and installed per installation instructions.
-The use of any other antennas will invalidate the unit's FCC Part 15 certification. - To reduce potential radio interference to other users, the antenna type and its gain should be so chosen that the equivalent isotropically radiated power (e.i.r.p.) is not more than that permitted for successful communication.
+The use of any other antennas will invalidate the unit's FCC Part 15 certification. - This device has been designed to operate with the on-board PCB antenna.
+The use of an external antenna will require authorization.
+Contact the responsible party for details. - To reduce potential radio interference to other users, the antenna type and its gain should be so chosen that the equivalent isotropically radiated power (e.i.r.p.) is not more than that permitted for successful communication.
 Operating the device with the supplied antenna will ensure that this requirement is met. - Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, including interference that may cause undesired operation of the device.